eyalroz/usdt-ontime-tools/README.md

 ### Getting started

 1. Set up a MonetDB 'Database Farm' (see the [MonetDB tutorial](https://www.monetdb.org/Documentation/UserGuide/Tutorial) if you're not sure how to do that).
+2. Make sure you have your MonetDB credentials (username and password) in `~/.monetdb` (otherwise you will be prompted for credentials for each of dozens of files when loading the date).
-2. Invoke `scripts/setup-usdt-ontime-db` to create and populate DB with data from 2000 through 2008; the script's command-line options are as follows:
+3. Invoke `scripts/setup-usdt-ontime-db` to create and populate DB with data from 2000 through 2008; the script's command-line options are as follows:
 ```
 Options:
   -r, --recreate           If the benchmark database exists, recreate it, dropping all